pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 The resulting `CSIStoragePool` objects then use a node selector for one node.

-#### With central provisioning, one pool per node
+#### With central controller

-For central provisioning, external-provisioner gets deployed together with a CSI controller service.
-When `--enable-capacity=per-node` is used, it will create one storage pool per node, with the topology from the `CSINode` entry for the CSI driver.
-For that it needs to watch the `CSINode` objects.
+For central provisioning, external-provisioner gets deployed together with a CSI controller service and capacity reporting gets enabled with `--enable-capacity=central`.
+In this mode, CSI drivers must report topology information in `NodeGetInfoResponse.accessible_topology` that matches the storage pool(s) that it has access to, with granularity that matches the most restrictive pool.

+For example, if the driver runs in a node with zone/region/rack topology and has access to one per-zone pool and one per-zone/region pool, then the driver should report the zone/region of the second pool as its topology.

+This is a slight deviation from the CSI spec, which defines that "`accessible_topology` specifies where the *node* is accessible from".
+For node-local storage there is no difference, but for network-attached storage there might be one.

+Assuming that a CSI driver meets the above requirement and enables this mode, external-provisioner then can identify pools as follows:
+- iterate over all `CSINode` objects and search for `CSINodeDriver` information for the CSI driver,
+- compute the union of the topology segments from these `CSINodeDriver` entries.

+For each entry in that union, potentially one `CSIStoragePool` is created with a node selector that uses the topology key/value pairs as node labels.
+That works because kubelet automatically labels nodes based on the CSI drivers that run on that node.

-#### With central provisioning, generic solution
+#### With central controller, generic solution

 For all other cases, a new CSI call to enumerate storage pools will be needed.
 At a minimum, that call must return a list of entries where